How to Unpartition Hard Drive on Windows 10 And 11

 Choose First Option

-◥ Delete all partitions:Just delete all partitions on a hard disk.
-(The data which has been deleted is recoverable if you choose option one in this situation.)
+◥ Delete all partitions:Deleting all partitions on a hard disk is an option, but it's worth noting that the data which has been deleted is recoverable if you choose this path.

 Step 3.
 After that, you can see the hard drive show as unallocated space.